beaugoldberg/MART441-WebTechnologies/homework1/README.md

     my site I wanted several pictures to be able to be scrolled through.
 I settled for two when i determined that the default hero image can be hidden behind the cover image and then it is shown when scrolling down.
-I tried to figure out how I would implement this with seperate images for each container that is shown while maintaining the parallax scrolling but wasnt able to come to a conclusion quite yet (or using Javascript is likely the way to go).
-I feel like you would just have to set up the modules with their own images prior and then return to the initial image at the end but Im not sure.
+I tried to figure out how I would implement this with seperate images for each container that is shown while maintaining the parallax scrolling but wasnt able to come to a conclusion quite yet.
+I feel like you would just have to set up the modules with their own images prior and then return to the initial image at the end but Im not sure (or using Javascript is likely the way to go).

     I worked with break points or media tags during the break so I was able to handle those fine.
 I love the way that they can change a site so easily for the different sizes but I do feel its slightly inefficient to have